Virtual Research Office

 For Medical Center Investigators

-The Southern California Permanente Medical Group (SCPMG) supports physicians interested in conducting research with several programs.
+The Southern California Permanente Medical Group (SCPMG) supports clinicians interested in conducting research with several programs.

 Priority is given to projects that are aligned with Kaiser Permanente’s mission and strategic priorities as articulated and communicated by our senior SCPMG leaders and can have important impacts on our clinical operations or improve our members’ lives.

-If you’re an SCPMG physician who’s interested in conducting research, the information and resources below will help you get started.
+If you’re a Kaiser Permanente Southern California physician, nurse, pharmacist, anesthesiologist, health educator, or other clinician who’s interested in conducting research, the information and resources below will help you get started.

 - Some of the best research opportunities are available via collaboration with one of the full-time research scientists in the Department of Research & Evaluation (R&E).
 You’ll find scientists’ areas of expertise in their online profiles.

-- Physician-led projects are also encouraged.
+- Clinician-led projects are also encouraged.
 Education Time (ET one-half day) is part of the SCPMG benefit that allows physicians to conduct research.

 - Internal or external funding sources generally support programming/analytic time, research project manager, research associate time, and often physician time, especially for large-scale projects.